About the seminar

 We have only two provisos: papers should be accessible to the many different types of researchers who attend the seminar and, second, that everything is open for discussion.
 Our aim is to combine rigorous discussion of the issues, with a friendly environment in which everyone is able to participate.
 Usually papers, lasting about fifty minutes, are given by individuals.
 But we also hold panel sessions, to enable two or more speakers to provide contrasting viewpoints.
 As eighteenth-century studies are booming, we make bookings well ahead – so let us know well in advance if you have a seminar paper in gestation.

-In response to the COVID-19 pandemic, from Autumn 2020, all our seminars will take place online via Zoom at 17.15 GMT.
 Anyone is welcome to join our meetings though you will need to register online in order to receive the link and instructions for each seminar.

 Queries about the programme can be directed to Gillian Williamson.